solliancenet/microsoft-redis-cache-migration/02_PreMigration/03_Methods.md

 ### RDB File

 By default, Redis will keep cache data persisted to disk on a fairly regular basis, this can however be disabled by the administrator to improve performance.
 However, doing so would cause any data in memory to be lost in the case of a server fault or reboot.
-In most cases this is enabled.
+In most cases this is enabled, but has [advantages and disadvantages](https://redis.io/topics/persistence).

 ### Append Only File (AOF)